panxlhe/Cryptocurrencylist/README.md

 # Cryptocurrencylist
-This is a list of Cryptocurrency website.
+This is a list of cryptocurrency sites for filtering rules.